 No Pool?
 No Worries!
-5 Backyard Water Games for Wet & Wild Fun
+5 Backyard Water Games for Summer Fun

-Who needs a swimming pool when you have a water hose, buckets, balls, and some friends ready to get soaked?
+Who needs a swimming pool when you have a water hose, buckets, balls, and some friends ready to have fun?
 These five fun water games make great summer activities for kids and are sure to make a splash during the next heat wave.

 Shoot a steady stream of water from the hose, put on some dance music, and have kids try to pass beneath the water while leaning backward.
 If they make it under, lower the hose a few inches and start again!
 (In drought areas, simply use the hose itself as the limbo stick, and splash anyone who doesn’t make it under with a bit of water before the next round.)

 2. Jump over the Snake

 Here’s a water hose game that gets the kiddos jumping!
 Simply spray a stream of water close to the ground near your child’s feet, and have them try to jump over the “water snake” as it wiggles and shakes.

 Little ones can jump with two feet, while older kids can try it on one foot.
 Try making up other fun rules for an extra challenge, like naming a word that starts with the letter B every time they jump.
 This game is also fun with a jump rope!

 This water game uses a hose to push a play ball toward a finish line.
 To start, create a start and finish line in the backyard or driveway (jump ropes or kid-size traffic cones work great as markers).

 Place a playground ball on the start line and show your child how to use the stream of water from the hose to push the ball toward the finish line.
 First ball to cross wins!